Unclogs pores and detoxifies the skin

 About The Brand: Pure Daily Care creates easy-to-use at-home products to promote natural beauty through modern technology, including a lineup of facial steamers, aromatherapy diffusers, and LED light therapy devices.

 About My Skin: Congested and prone to blackheads

 Like many, constant mask-wearing has not been the kindest to my skin—which, of course, is a sacrifice I’m willing to make for the safety of myself and others.
 After about a year of masks being our new normal, my complexion is way more congested than usual.
 I’ve always had issues with blackheads and comedones on my nose, but now they’re more apparent than ever and they’ve moved their way down to my chin, too.
-The fact that I haven’t had a facial since the pre-pandemic days probably isn’t helping my case.
+The fact that I haven’t had a facial in a very long time probably isn’t helping my case.

 I only recently started consistently steaming my face (after using Vanity Planet’s Aira Ionic Facial Steamer) and have been pretty pleased with the results.

 Not only does steaming make my skin feel supple and hydrated, but it makes it much easier to extract my blackheads and other gunk safely.

 And—while this may be a placebo effect—I just feel like my products are working better.
 I incorporated the NanoSteamer into my routine by using it for 30 minutes twice a week, usually in the evenings after cleansing my face and before applying my nighttime skincare routine.
 However, I sometimes used it as a nice afternoon treat on particularly stressful days—it’s honestly so relaxing.

 The Science: Steaming can detox the skin and help products better penetrate